 7 Surface coating operations whose actual or expected usage of coating materials is greater than 250 gallons per month but does not exceed 3,500 gallons per year, excluding sources that exclusively use non-VOC and non-HAP containing coatings, e.g., powder coating operations.

+8 Sources required to obtain an Air Toxics Permit Attachment under OAR 340-245-0005 through 340-245-8060, and that are not required to obtain an ACDP under any other provisions of this division.

 Part B: General, Simple or Standard ACDP